ramsteak/EstraPy/docs/2_commands/00_index.md

 When a column is modified it is first copied, with a numbered suffix in ascending order, in order to not lose any data.
 For example, the `align` command modifies the `E` axis of the data, first copying the old values into `E_0`.

 Some commands, such as the `fourier` command, transform the data into a space that is entirely different from the original.
 This is represented in EstraPy as a different *domain*.
-Two domains exist in EstraPy, the *real* domain, where the acquired signal exists, and the *fourier* domain, where the result of the fourier transform exists.
+Two domains exist in EstraPy, the *reciprocal* domain, where the acquired signal exists, and the *fourier* domain, where the result of the fourier transform exists.

 ## Data storage